 Find all the latest marketing trends on the J&C Blog.

 Behavioral marketing can be used in conjunction with content marketing to improve and enhance the customer relationship.
 Modern businesses store a significant amount of data, but they don’t always use this information to their benefit.
-Applying data to communications can ensure companies are tailoring their marketing campaigns for optimal effectiveness.
+Applying data to communications can ensure companies tailor their marketing campaigns for optimal effectiveness.

 Behavioral marketing involves the capture and application of web behaviors with the end goal of creating relevancy.
 Users are yearning for relevancy, and brands that meet these expectations have a higher chance of deepening the customer relationship.
-According to Direct Marketing News, web behaviors are often considered to be a better customer marketing technique than demographic information.1 Behavior reflects what users are actually doing, synonymous with the old adage “Actions speak louder than words.”
+Web behaviors are often considered to be a better customer marketing technique than basic demographic information.
+Behavior reflects what users are actually doing, synonymous with the old adage “Actions speak louder than words.”

 Web behavior can capture every action the customer takes once on a website.
 The focus should be on web pages and blog articles visited and content downloaded.
 Essentially, this can be considered the history of the user’s relationship with a brand or company.
 The behavior can reveal their interests, questions and potential paths to purchase.